-Ann Zumwalt, PhD CAMED, Department of Anatomy & Neurobiology
+Ann Zumwalt, PhD

+Chobanian & Avedisian School of Medicine, Department of Anatomy & Neurobiology

 Introduction: Gender and sexual diversity (GSD) refers to the diversities of sex characteristics, sexual orientations, and gender identities that exist in human populations.
 There are well documented health disparities and lack of trust in the medical system in gender and sexual minority populations.
 GSD topics traditionally receive vanishingly small amount of attention in medical school curricula, resulting in many medical professionals receiving inadequate training in these topics.